 #11.
 Number of Pages Indexed

-If your pages aren’t in Google’s index, that means users won’t be able to find value in your content, either.
+If your pages aren’t in Google’s index, users won’t be able to find value in your content

 Verify that the number of your indexed site pages aligns with the number of pages on your site.
 Of course, this won’t be an exact match since some pages, like log-in pages or security pages, don’t need to be indexed.